thespxwn/thespxwn/README.md

 ***About me! ^^:***

-Hii, im Two Time / Phinn
+Hii, im Ribbit / Phinn
 one of our main fronters is Finn dont get us mixed up
-- I am a DID system, be paitent with us please.
+- I am a DID system, be patient with us please.
-- DNI IF YOU ARE IN YOUR AN ADULT AND ACT LIKE A CHILD.
+- DNI IF YOU ARE IF YOUR AN ADULT AND ACT LIKE A CHILD.
 I dont like sensitive people and wont change for you.
-- Beware that my mood and typing changes at times and i tend to be dry from time to time, please tell me if tone tags are needed.
+- Beware that my mood and typing changes at times and I tend to be dry from time to time, please tell me if tone tags are needed.
-- ***DO NOT*** hate on my intrest's in front of me, if you don't like it that's fine; but i will be upset.
+- ***DO NOT*** hate on my interests in front of me, if you don't like it that's fine; but i will be upset.
 - c+h freely but if im sitting with my friends please do not do this.
 - Most of the time i am either offtab or s-afk so its better if you whisper to interact, beware it may take me a moment
 - If im making you uncomfortable or anything TELL ME, i am NOT a mind reader.